This feature is included in mabl Enterprise tier and during the free trial period.

-The mabl Link feature allows plan and journey execution against against test environments on private networks.
+The mabl Link feature allows plan and journey execution against test environments on private networks.
 This feature is useful for accessing:

 - Private test environments

 - Ephemeral cloud environments accessed via VPC or AWS Direct Connect

 See using mabl Link for detailed mabl Link setup instructions.